 14. But thanks be to God who, in Christ, always leads us in Triumph, and manifests through us the fragrance of His knowledge in every place.

 15. For in God, we are the aroma of Christ among those who are being saved and among those who are being lost;

 16.to these, an odor of death leading to death, but to those, a fragrance of life leading to life.
 And yet, who is sufficient for these things?

 17. We are not as the many, peddling the word of God, but we speak sincerely in Christ in the sight of God, as from God.

 ¶1.
 Are we, in turn, beginning to recommend ourselves?
 Or is it that we need, as some do, letters of recommendation to you, or recommendations from you?

 2. You yourselves are our letter, written in our hearts, known and read by all men,

-3. opened because you are a letter from Christ delivered by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of fleshly hearts.
+3.opened because you are a letter from Christ delivered by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts.

 4. Through Christ, we have such confidence toward God

-6. who also made us capable ministers of a new covenant, not of letter but of spirit; for the letter kills, but the Spirit gives life.
+6.who also has made us capable ministers of a new covenant, not of letter but of spirit; for the letter kills, but the Spirit gives life.